HARICA-official/ccadb-ca-tools/CCADB-API-update-FullCRLIssuedByThisCA.md

 ```

 11. Verify the updated values in CCADB

-Connet to the Web UI of CCADB and confirm the update values.
+Connect to the Web UI of CCADB and confirm the update values.